jeremychone/rust-devai/_init/base/doc/lua.md

 -- Do a post
 local web_response = utils.web.post("https://httpbin.org/post", { some = "stuff"})
--- if data is table, will be serialized as json, and content_type `application/json` -- If data is string, then, just as is, and `plain/text`
+-- if data is a table, it will be serialized as json, and content_type `application/json` -- If data is a string, then, just as is, and `plain/text`
 ```

 #### WebResponse